Installing and Configuring the Authorizer

 Data Sources

-The subjects processed by using the Authorizer are either Identities or Assets (resources) for which we need to process Authorization decisions.
+The Authorizer processes subjects that are either Identities or Assets (resources) requiring Authorization decisions.
 Data sources are defined in the Authorizer configuration in two parts:

-• Data Source Connectivity - Defined under the datasources set in the configuration and contains the connection details such as host, port, user and password.
+• Data Source Connectivity – Defined under the datasources set in the configuration, specifying connection details such as host, port, user, and password.

-• Data Reference - Defined under the flow: source and contains a reference to the connectivity setup as well as the schema, table and uid setup, referencing the source of data to be fetched for subjects.
+• Data Reference – Defined under flow: source, referencing the connectivity setup and specifying the schema, table, and uid to identify the data source for subjects.

-The Data Source configuration can be a direct connection to a customer DB or by leveraging the PIP service using postgres transport.
-If using the PIP, the connectivity is set to the pip-operator using the Postgres port and by referencing a View name as the Source table.
-This allows using different types of Data Sources (not only databases), creating virtual views defining population subsets, and performing any required data normalization based on PlainID PIP capabilities.
+The Data Source configuration can either connect directly to a customer database or use the PIP service via postgres transport.
+When using PIP, connectivity is configured to the pip-operator through the Postgres port, referencing a View name as the Source table.
+This enables support for multiple data source types (not limited to databases), the creation of virtual views for defining population subsets, and necessary data normalization using PlainID PIP capabilities.

-The uid should be a unique identifier of the subject, such as UserID for Identities or AssetID for resources.
+The uid should serve as a unique identifier for the subject, such as UserID for Identities or AssetID for resources.

-Note: The subjects data source must be preordered by the uid field to avoid any data inconsistencies and problems with multi values.
-The ordering can be also achieved by using PIP Views.
+Note: The subject data source must be preordered by the uid field to prevent data inconsistencies and issues with multi-values.
+Ordering can also be enforced using PIP Views.

 PDP Flows

-As the Authorizer is capable to process both types of subjects, whether Identities or Assets, it can use two different PDP calculation flows, User Access Token or User List.
-We recommend to define your use case modeling and test your PDP calculation prior to setting it up for use by the Authorizer.
-You can consult with PlainID Global Services team on the proper modeling.
+The Authorizer processes both Identities and Assets, supporting two different PDP calculation flows: User Access Token and User List.
+We recommend defining your use case modeling and testing the PDP calculation before configuring it for the Authorizer.
+For guidance on proper modeling, you can consult the PlainID Global Services team.

-For each Flow, you can reference a predefined PDP and specify additional parameters for the required PDP calculation.
-These parameters include:
+Each Flow references a predefined PDP and allows specifying additional parameters for the required PDP calculation, including:

-• clientId and clientSecret to identify the Policy Scope used
+• clientId and clientSecret to identify the Policy Scope.

-• Type of PDP flow, either userList or userAccessToken
+• Type of PDP flow: userList or userAccessToken.

-• PDP endpoint to use, based on the flow type, specified with the path parameter
+• PDP endpoint, based on the flow type, specified via the path parameter.

-• Identity/Asset Types to determine the Templates used for calculation, with resourceType and entityTypeId parameters
+• Identity/Asset Types, determining the Templates used for calculation, using resourceType and entityTypeId parameters.

-• PDP request flags to enrich the PDP response for file processing, including includeAsset, includeIdentity, and includeAccessPolicy Example PDP (Runtime) parameters defined for a Flow:
+• PDP request flags to enrich the PDP response for file processing, such as includeAsset, includeIdentity, and includeAccessPolicy.

 runtimeParameters: